Installing from packages

 Note: If Puppet doesn’t have a valid certificate when PuppetDB is installed, you will have to run the SSL config script and edit the config file, or manually configure PuppetDB’s SSL credentials before the Puppet master will be able to connect to PuppetDB.

-Step 2: Enable the Puppet Collection package repository
+Step 2: Enable the Puppet Platform package repository

-If you didn’t already use it to install Puppet, you will need to enable the Puppet Collection package repository
+If you didn’t already use it to install Puppet, you will need to enable the Puppet Platform package repository

 Step 3: Install PuppetDB

 Use Puppet to install PuppetDB:

 $ sudo puppet resource package puppetdb ensure=latest

 Use Puppet to start the PuppetDB service and enable it on startup.

 $ sudo puppet resource service puppetdb ensure=running enable=true